Prit04/RHUL-Final-Year-Project/diary.md

  To start off the new week i spent some time refelcting on what had been done and what needs doing, consulting the timeline i created in the project plan.
 I have realsied that functionality wise i am ahead on what i had predicted which is a good sign, which means i can spend some time on finding and implementing assets and animations into the game. v<br /> <br />I have visted webisted such as Kenney and itch.io for free assets to use.

+### 28/10/2024

+I have started to work on the enemy attack script.